nboehlje/se319-midterm-project/docs/Midtermproposal_19.md

 To develop an entertaining browser game that will provide a small (non-addictive) distraction to players.
 I.e. provide a small dose of joy to ease the mind before a potentially stressful event.

 The game should be interactive and simple.
-It should also support player personalization and recognition of player achievement.
+It should also support player personalization and recognition of achievement.

 ### 3.2.
 Objectives